 Just as any other large corporation, Bosch has capitalized on the massive Asian market and its opportunities.
-Their massive efforts are rather atypical when you consider that while they may in fact manufactured in China, Bosch remains true to their quality in every dishwasher, refrigerator, microwave, and ovens.
+Their massive efforts are rather atypical when you consider that while they may in fact manufactured in China, Bosch remains true to their quality in every dishwasher, refrigerator, microwave, and oven.

 This venture is one of the newest ones in Bosch’s consumer goods trajectory, as Bosch and Siemens entered the Asian market through China in 1994, the joint venture largely invested in four major manufacturing partnerships and has consistently expanded through the years.

 By the year 2000, the Bosch and Siemens partnership had built the largest fully European and foreign-owned domestic appliance industry in Asia.
-This joint effort would buy all Chinese shares and to an extent keep their influence outside of their board, so in a sense, Chinese manufacturing of Bosch products is in essence but an extension of their European operations.
+This joint effort would buy all Chinese shares and, to an extent, keep their influence outside of their board, so in a sense, Chinese manufacturing of Bosch products is, in essence, but an extension of their European operations.